NHS-NGS/100K_RD_reports/README.md

 # Generating patient reports using the GEL CIP API
 This is a Python script which takes a GEL participantID and queries the GEL CIP-API to return a clinical report which is then modified and converted into a PDF.

+The GEL html report is used, but modified depending on the result of the test.
+- If variants were found which were investigated by the lab the report is modified to look like the lab is issuing this report.
+- If the lab has not investigated any variants the original GEL headers are left on the report, with the only addition being a table with extra patient information included.

 ## How it works
 As described below the following files and settings are required: